electra01/electra-pay/README.md

-# electra-shopify
+# ElectraPay
-A shopify plugin to allow payments in Electra (ECA)

-The aim of this project is to allow Elelctra payments direct from your wallet to Shopify merchants.
+The aim of this project is to facilitate direct ECA payments for stores on popular e-commerce platforms such as Magento, Shopify and BigCommerce.

-Website coming soon - electrapay.io